TABUNKA TRAINING VALUES

 We are each responsible for our own learning and the impact of our actions.

-Inclusive facilitator, skilled at listening and guiding complex dialogues on topics ranging from race and systems of oppression to team dynamics and intercultural communication.
+Inclusive leader and facilitator, skilled at listening and guiding complex dialogues on topics ranging from race and systems of oppression to team dynamics and intercultural communication.

 Enneagram 9, INFJ, Strengths: Connectedness, Empathy, Individualization, Input, Relator